daidodo/format-imports/README.md

 # Contribution

-This is a community supported project so your contribution will be well appreciated.
+This is an open source project so your contribution will be well appreciated.
 Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for more information.

 # License